top of page

 adrianlatimer61

-It was in the twelfth century that the Ricasoli family took over the castle in Gaiole in Chianti.
-It has weathered the centuries of attacks from outside (the Spanish) and inside as the Sienese battled with the Florentines (Brolio being geographically closer to the former but politically allied to the latter).
-The current edifice, a rather massive pinkish stone caste with crenelated battlements and various different towers, stands in lovely gardens surrounded by vines and oliv
+A Brief History of Castello di Brolio It was in the twelfth century that the Ricasoli family took over the castle in Gaiole in Chianti.
+This castle has weathered centuries of attacks—from the Spanish to the internal battles between the Sienese and the Florentines.
+Brolio, being geographically closer to the former but politically allied to the latter, has seen it all.
+The current structure, a rather massive pinkish stone castle adorned with crenelated battlements and various t

 adrianlatimer61